-- AASB 9 current hedging position and an expected adoption date of 30 June 2019. - AASB 15 changes to revenue recognition requirements are consistent with the current treatment. - AASB 16 current lease commitments and an expected adoption date of 30 June 2020.
-The impact of this standard will continue to be monitored as leasing arrangements are reviewed.
+- AASB 9 current hedging position and an expected adoption date of 30 June 2019. - AASB 15 changes to revenue recognition requirements are consistent with the current treatment.
+Additional disclosures may be required around refunds, lead times of bookings and ageing of revenue in advance. - AASB 16 current lease commitments and an expected adoption date of 30 June 2020.
+The impact of this standard will continued to be monitored as new and extended leasing arrangements are considered going forward.
+The impact of the leasing standard has been quantified with consideration of the existing leases, the impact on the profit and loss and balance sheet would not be material as the lease commitments are reducing by \$3.3 million per year and all commitments will all be nearing expiry.